- PLAN YOUR VISIT

-Our black rhinos can be found across from the big cat grottos, next to the Nile hippopotamus.
+Our black rhino can be found across from Cat Kingdom, and next to the Nile hippopotamus.

 An adult black rhinoceros can weigh up to 3,000 pounds with a body length of 10 to 12.5 feet.
 A thick, wrinkled, tough hide protects the rhino as it pushes its way through the thorny acacia trees and bushes it likes to eat.
 The rhino uses its prehensile upper lip to strip nutritious leaves off tough branches.